LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 This strategy provides both the desirable trait of global uniqueness as well as a low write amplification overhead thanks to the time-based prefix.

-The IBM FHIR Server also uses normalization to avoid storing (and indexing) long identifier strings in multiple places.
+the LinuxForHealth FHIR Server also uses normalization to avoid storing (and indexing) long identifier strings in multiple places.
 This saves space, and the database-generated identity values are based on sequences which naturally produce the desired right-hand-insert behavior.

 ## 5.2.
 Conditional Update